-9.7 Devices designed for the rapid consumption of alcohol such as beer bongs and funnels.
+9.7 Possession or use of devices designed for the rapid consumption of alcohol, such as beer bongs and funnels.

 10. Prohibited Use of Tobacco

-10.0 Smoking or using smokeless tobacco in any campus building (including the residence halls).
+10.0 Smoking or using smokeless tobacco products in any campus building (including the residence halls).

 11.0 Engaging in an unlawful game of chance for money or for anything of value on University premises (including the residence halls) or at any non-sanctioned affair sponsored by a student or student organization.